 Worlds that each painter makes from mind and heart.

-The poem, Samuel Palmer and Chagall, by Elizabeth Jennings, has been written in conversational tone, which is very well-depicted by the very first line of its first stanza when the poet says: “You would have understood each other well”.
+The poem, Samuel Palmer and Chagall, which can be read in full here, by Elizabeth Jennings, has been written in conversational tone, which is very well-depicted by the very first line of its first stanza when the poet says: “You would have understood each other well”.
 The use of second person ‘You’ in the whole poem makes us assume as if the poet is directly talking to Samuel Palmer and Chagall.

 Addressing them, the Elizabeth says that there is a great difference between their art and their personal worlds.
 To make it clearer, she says it is not the art that they create, but it is the desire of their hearts and souls that help them come up with such an outstanding piece of art.